How is ALS diagnosed?

 • Lumbar puncture

-• Radiology, X-rays, magnetic resonance imaging (MRI) and myelography with contrast of the brain and spinal cord
+• Radiology, X-rays, magnetic resonance imaging (MRI) of the brain and spinal cord

 The neurologist evaluates and determines which further tests should be performed based on the results of the neurological physical examination and the diagnostic tests.
 Several other diseases indeed have symptoms similar to those of ALS.